sajidhamdard/learnjavascript/notes/English/32-Destructuring-Array.md

 This allows us to use a different variable name for clarity or to avoid naming conflicts.

-### How to Extract any value from object in javascript using destructring.
-Explain with example
+### How to extract any value from object using destructring ?

 To extract any value from an object in JavaScript using destructuring, you can use the following syntax:

 ```javascript